Skip to main content

 • Keep property names consistent and descriptive so they are easy to reuse in segments, automations, and message templates.

-• Work with your integration or engineering team to ensure your ATS or internal systems sync objects correctly into Whippy.
+• Work with your integration or engineering team to ensure external systems sync object data correctly into Whippy.

-• Consider configuring your AI agent to extract object data from calls or messages where appropriate, to keep objects up to date.
+• Consider configuring your AI agent to extract object data from calls or messages where appropriate.

 Troubleshooting